openscihub/osh-model/README.md

 On the server, a Model is an augmented EventEmitter.
 It emits an event (named by attribute) whenever a model is created or updated.

-### Model.check()

-Call this after setting all attribute listeners.
-If one is missing, it will throw an error.

 ### Model.on(attr, callback)

 Listen for the creation of the indicated attribute.
 This is fired whenever the